adinvadim/firebase-functions-proxy-server/README.md

 ## Proxy firestore

-Connect domain to your proxy server and set settings:
+Connect domain to your proxy server and set domain in firestore settings.

+Example with proxy server on domain `your-domain.com`:
 ```
 const db = firebase.firestore();
 db.settings({